platformsh/platformsh-docs/src/frameworks/drupal7/redis.md

 ### Expose the Redis service to your application

-In your `.platform.app.yaml` file, we now need to open a connection to the new Redis service.
+In your `.platform.app.yaml` file, you now need to open a connection to the new Redis service.
 Under the `relationships` section, add the following:

 ```yaml
 relationships:
     redis: "rediscache:redis"
 ```

 The key (left side) is the name that will be exposed to the application in the PLATFORM_RELATIONSHIPS variable.
-The right hand side is the name of the service we specified above (`rediscache`) and the type of endpoint (`redis`).
+The right hand side is the name of the service you specified above (`rediscache`) and the endpoint (`redis`).
 If you named the service something different above, change `rediscache` to that.

 ### Add the Redis PHP extension

 If you're using the PhpRedis option you will need to enable the PHP Redis extension.
 In your `.platform.app.yaml` file, add the following right after the `type` block:

 ```yaml
 # Additional extensions